rushil-ambati/track-driver-ai/docs/docs.md

 The modular pipeline is the standard approach to autonomous driving in industry.

-Modular pipelines are systems where engineers construct every step of the decision making process in the ADS.
+Modular pipelines are systems where engineers construct every step of the decision-making process in the ADS.
 The key idea is to break down the complex mapping function from high-dimensional inputs to low-dimensional control variables into modules which can be independently developed, trained, and tested.

-Generally, engineers will fit as much sensors as possible on the car, build high-definition maps of the environment and throw in lots of compute power.
+Generally, engineers will fit as many sensors as possible on the car, build high-definition maps of the environment and throw in lots of computational power.
 This is sometimes known as the “Everything that fits” approach.

 The strategy here is to find the fastest (and most expensive) way to self-driving, usually directly aiming towards L5.